-I am one of like 5 people in the world that did NOT like this book.
+I am one of like 5 people in the world that did NOT like An Ember in the Ashes.
 Underdeveloped characters, poor world-building, and extreme violence turned me off so much that I could not get past the first half.

 AUTHOR: Sabaa Tahir